TOKYO

 How many types of mochi do you know?
 Check out our Beginner's Guide to Mochi to learn about over 16 types!

-Freshly made turkey leg is wrapped with blue wrapping and held in the center of photo.
+Freshly made chicken leg is wrapped with blue wrapping and held in the center of photo.
 In the background is Port of Discovery at Tokyo Disney Sea.

 Among all the Tokyo DisneySea foods, the chicken leg — not to be confused with Tokyo Disneyland's turkey leg — is the most iconic.
+Few things are more satisfying than indulging in a juicy piece of meat while exploring the park.
 You can find this treasure at Refrescos, a storefront in the Fortress.

 4. Popcorn